haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 In this scenario, we will target the entire surface of the antigen by selecting the solvent accessible residues.
-For this we will use `freesasa` to calculate the solvent accessible surface area (SASA) for the different
+For this can use `freesasa` to calculate the solvent accessible surface area (SASA) for the different residues.
+If `freesasa` is available from the command line you can run it to generate the solvent accessibility data with:
-residues:

 <a class="prompt prompt-cmd">
   freesasa 4I1B_clean.pdb \-\-format=rsa >4I1B_clean.rsa